chmduquesne/rollinghash/README.md

 [![GoDoc Reference](http://godoc.org/github.com/chmduquesne/rollinghash?status.svg)](https://godoc.org/github.com/chmduquesne/rollinghash)
 ![Go 1.7+](https://img.shields.io/badge/go-1.7%2B-orange.svg)

-rolling hashes
+Rolling Hashes
 ==============

 Philosophy
 ----------

 This package contains several various rolling hashes for you to play with crazy ideas.
-The API design philosophy was to stick as closely as possible to the interface provided by the builtin hash package, while providing simultaneously the highest speed and simplicity.
+The API design philosophy is to stick as closely as possible to the interface provided by the builtin hash package (the hashes implemented here are effectively drop-in replacements for their builtin counterparts), while providing simultaneously the highest speed and simplicity.

 Usage
 -----